 ***If you use this in the shower please be careful and use caution.
 Coconut Oil is VERY slippery so stand on a bath mat, towel or other NON-SLIPPERY surface while using and rinse your shower/bathtub well after use.

-- This is not meant for everyday use or for use on sensitive skin.
+- This is not meant for entire body, everyday use or for use on sensitive areas of the skin.

 - A little goes a long way - start with a small scoop and use more as needed.

-- If flaky skin is a concern, give this a try to lessen the flakiness and to encourage soft skin.
+- If dry patches and flaky skin is a concern, give this a try to lessen the flakiness of the affected area and to encourage soft skin.

-- As with most skin care products and conventional body scrubs test on a small area of our skin first to check for skin irritation.
+- As with most skin care products and conventional body scrubs test DIY products on a small area of our skin first to check for skin irritation.

 - Organic scrubs like this one are among my top picks to help get rid of dull skin, shed dead cells, and may also be helpful in preventing ingrown hairs.